-The R2 Type setting is set to n/a when the Mode is set to e&m or to.
-The signaling type for all eight E&M ports is established by setting hardware switches S1 through S4 as described earlier.
-If the Mode selected for the port is e&mR2 or R2mod, the R2 Type automatically defaults to sl-1.
+The R2 Type setting is n/a The signaling type for all eight E&M ports is established by setting hardware switches S1 through S4 as described earlier.
+If the Mode selected for the port is e&mR2, the R2 Type automatically defaults to sl-1.